 Aim 1: Development of the NNI model on Expression data

 Rationale.
-With the advent of improved sequencing technologies, it will be increasingly common to find a newly sequenced species s that is phylogenetically similar to other species on which there are already available experiments.
+With the advent of next-gen sequencing technologies, it will be increasingly common to find a newly sequenced species s that is phylogenetically similar to other species on which there are already available experiments.
 Because many of those experiments will be genome-wide assays such as expression measurements, we start with the inference of positive and negative expression correlation for a hypothetical new species s.

-Our neighboring species strategy for inferring edges in speces s starts with pairwise gene expression correlation data on other species.
-From that data, we will train a machine learning algorithm to determine whether there will be correlation between two genes in species s.
+Our neighboring species strategy for inferring edges between genes in species s starts with pair-wise gene expression correlation data on other species.
+From that data, we will train a machine-learning algorithm to determine whether there will be correlation between two genes in species s.
 (It is a separate question when this correlation signifies causality.
-If a g1 and g2 correlate, g1 is a transcription factor, g2 is not, and g2 has a binding site that the protein associated with g1 can bind to, then this is some evidence for causality.
-But the best test is a time series experiment and analysis<refs>, followed by a knockout or overexpression experiment.
-We plan to continbue to pursue such analysis, but that is not the specific topic of this innovation proposal.)
+If a g1 and g2 correlate, g1 is a transcription factor, g2 is not, and g2 has a DNA-binding site that the protein associated with g1 can bind to, then this is some evidence for causality.
+But the best test is a time-series experiment and analysis<refs>, followed by a knockout or overexpression experiment.
+We plan to continue to pursue such experimental analysis, but that is not the specific topic of this innovation proposal.)

-Because the relevant data may come from many species and ultimately from many different kinds of data (e.g. expression, metabolic, protein-protein) as we will see in section three, the input data will come in the form of three tables.
+Because the relevant data may come from many species and ultimately from many different kinds of data (e.g. expression, metabolic, protein-protein) as we will see in Aim 3, the input data will come in the form of three tables.

 orthotab: target species| target gene | other species | other gene | orthology val1 | orthology val2 …: This table gives the gene to gene orthology value, according to several different orthology measures <refs>.

 edgetab: species | gene1 | gene2 | edgetype | strength | confidence width | number of different experimental conditions: This table gives the strength and the length of the confidence interval (the “width”) of a given experimentally determined edge.
 We consider only experimentally determined edges as an input to this inference algorithm to avoid circular inferences.
 Note that certain edge relationships may be present only in certain conditions (e.g. drought conditions for plants).
 In that case, we might want to complicate this table representation to include condition-specific edge strengths.
-We prefer not to do this because that would cause our machine learning method to overfit the data.
-Instead, we note simply how many different conditions have been tried.
+However, we prefer not to do this because that would cause our machine learning method to over-fit the data.
+Instead, we note simply how many different conditions have been tried that support this edge? (e.g. X/Y support the edge???).

 speciestab species1 | species2 | species similarity measure1 | species similarity measure2: This table measures sequence similarity according to one of a number of criteria (e.g. distance based or through parsimony).

-Now, to predict an edge between g1 and g2 in s, we will combine evidence from edges in other species as well as evidence from experiments in s itself.
+Now, to predict an edge between g1 and g2 in s, we will combine evidence from edges in other species, as well as evidence from experiments in species s itself.
 The basic method will be regression and regression trees with a penalty for complexity.
 For the sake of performance and robustness to noise, we will use some mixture of the following three approaches:

 1. Random Forests [Breiman L (2001) Random forests.
 Machine Learning 45: 5–32]Random forests are ensembles of decision trees which are constructed from random subsets of the data.
 They're fast to train, easy to parallelize, and perform extremely well.